Detached Garage Next to House: 7 Important Factors to Know

 - Accommodates multiple-car garages effortlessly, ideal for deep but not overly wide lots.

-- Requires a long driveway; narrow design can mitigate this drawback, optimizing space usage.
+- Requires a long driveway; a narrow design can mitigate this drawback, optimizing space usage.

 While picking the location of your detached garage you have to be mindful of the local building code and regulations.
 Familiarize yourself with zoning laws and building codes in your area.